waqasjani182/Airbnb_api/NEW-SCHEMA-README.md

 - Verify that SQL Server is running
 - Check if the SQL Server tools are installed
 - List all tables in the database
-- Show sample data from the Users and Properties tables
+- Verify that tables are empty (no dummy data)

 ### Viewing Logs